aar0n100000/aar0n100000.github.io/_posts/2018-4-20-assignment3.md

 # MIDI
 Both lessons 5 and 6 are about working with MIDI mainly.

 ##### Retro Synth
 ![overview](/Images/z1.png)
+Fist it asked for a 'Retro Synth' patch

 #####
 ![overview](/Images/z2.png)
 #####